flatironinstitute/qt-mountainview/README.md

 ## Installation instructions

+### Pre-compiled release (recommended)

+Click on the "Releases' tab above, and download the latest precompiled binary version available.
+Uncompress the archive and place it in your mountainlab processor search path (e.g. in `~/.mountainlab/packages`)

+### Install using conda

+`qt-mountainview` is available as a conda pacakge from the same channels as mountainlab.
+See the main mountainlab page for the latest instructions (the conda recipes are at [mountainlab-conda](https://github.com/flatironinstitute/mountainlab-conda)

+## Compiling yourself (not recommended)

 * Be sure to install [mountainlab-js](https://github.com/flatironinstitute/mountainlab-js) along with the plugin packages required for spike sorting (ml_ephys and ml_ms4alg).

 * Install Qt5 (see below)